MagpiePKU/EpiTrace/docs/Bulk_ATAC.rst

 Most simple example with bulk ATAC
 ----------------------------------

-In this tutorial, we will show you a brief guide how to run EpiTrace analysis.
+In this tutorial, we will show you a first brief guide how to run EpiTrace analysis.
 We do this by using a tiny demo dataset of bulk ATAC-seq from :cite:p:`Corces2016`.
 These demo data are from FACS-sorted pure hematopoietic cell populations and sequenced by ATAC-seq.
-Similar code works with single cell dataset.

 **Note this demo is an updated version from old *2022* version by using iterative updating algorithm**.